LucasTheHacker/LucasTheHacker/README.md

 - 👋 Hi, I’m @LucasTheHacker
 - 👀 I’m interested in computer science and medicine
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning programming logic
-- 💞️ I’m looking to collaborate on a company
+- 💞️ I’m working at Banco do Brasil
 - 📫 How to reach me: lucasgabriel2506@gmail.com

 <!---